supersayan-labs/supersayan/docs/client_server_architecture.md

 The execution flow works as follows:

 1. In PURE mode:
-   - All layers run locally in plaintext (no FHE, no encryption, no remote execution)
-   - This is just standard PyTorch execution
+   - All layers are converted to FHE and run remotely on the server
+   - Client generates a single encryption key
+   - Client encrypts input data once
+   - All layers are processed sequentially on the server with encrypted data
+   - Server returns the final encrypted result
+   - Client decrypts the result with the same key

 2. In HYBRID mode:
-   - Linear layers are converted to FHE and run on the server
+   - Only specified layers are converted to FHE and run on the server
-   - For FHE layers:
+   - For FHE layers (e.g., Linear layers):
+     - Client generates a key for each FHE layer
      - Client encrypts input data
      - Client sends encrypted data to server
      - Server executes the FHE layer